 Inference: Given a chi-square value of 199.3, we reject the null hypothesis that LDL level is independent of survival status, p-value=0.004.

 5. Methods: LDL level was dichotomized to compare high LDL levels (>=160 mg/dl) to normal LDL levels (<160 mg/dl).
-I performed a two-sample t-test testing the hypothesis that the patients with LDL levels higher than 160 mg/dl (high) have the same survival probability as patients with LDL levels less than 160 mg/dl (normal).
+I performed a two-sample t-test testing the null hypothesis that the patients with LDL levels higher than 160 mg/dl (high) have the same survival probability as patients with LDL levels less than 160 mg/dl (normal).

 Inference: When we dichotomize LDL, we fail to reject the null hypothesis; the data is consistent with no difference between high and normal LDL levels and survival status.